How Do You Pick a Mortgage Lender?

 You’re likely going to be working with your lender for decades, so you need someone that you trust.

 There are endless options when it comes to mortgage lenders, which is why it’s crucial that you do your due diligence to find the right one.
 Take time to meet with different lenders and interview them to get a feel for who they are and how they will work with you.
 Don’t rely on a simple Google search and instead, consider these essential questions before you choose a mortgage lender.
+And make sure you compare interest rates out there:

 What’s Their Reputation?